Anne, Princess Royal: Public image and style

 British Vogue editor Edward Enninful has said that "Princess Anne is a true style icon and was all about sustainable fashion before the rest of us really knew what that meant".
-Her style has been noted for its timelessness; she relies almost solely on British fashion brands, with tweed and tailored suits as her hallmarks.
-She is known for recycling outfits, such as her floral-print dress worn both to the wedding of the Prince of Wales in 1981 and the wedding of Lady Rose Windsor in 2008.
-Anne is the patron of U.K. Fashion and Textile Association.
+Her style has been noted for its timelessness; she relies largely on British fashion brands, with tweed and tailored suits as her hallmarks.
+She is known for recycling outfits, including a floral-print dress worn both to the wedding of the Prince of Wales in 1981 and the wedding of Lady Rose Windsor in 2008.
+Anne is patron of the UK Fashion and Textile Association.
 She has been noted for wearing "bold patterns and vibrant pops of colour".
-Her style choices often reflect her equestrian interests as well as the practicality of her fast-paced schedule.
-In the 1970s and 1980s, she was often photographed wearing trends such as puff sleeves, cardigans, bright floral patterns, and multicoloured stripes.
-Anne is also one of the few women in the royal family to wear a military uniform.
-According to The Guardian, she is "rarely seen without a brooch" during royal events.
-Her millinery styles have included jockey caps and hats of multiple colours and bold patterns.
+Her clothing choices often reflect her equestrian interests and the practicality required by her fast-paced schedule.
+In the 1970s and 1980s, she was frequently photographed in trends such as puff sleeves, cardigans, bright floral patterns, and multicoloured stripes.
+She is also one of the few women in the royal family to wear a military uniform.
+According to The Guardian, she is "rarely seen without a brooch" at royal events.
+Her millinery has included jockey caps and hats in multiple colours and bold patterns.
 She presented the Queen Elizabeth II award for British design at London Fashion Week in 2020.
-Anne has appeared on three British Vogue covers; after first appearing on the 1971 September issue at age 21, she also featured in the May and November 1973 issues, commemorating her engagement to Mark Phillips.
-She was featured in the cover story for the May 2020 issue of Vanity Fair.
-In 2024, Tatler included her on its list of the most glamorous European royals.
+Anne has appeared on three British Vogue covers: the September 1971 issue at age 21, and the May and November 1973 issues marking her engagement to Mark Phillips.
+She was featured in the cover story of the May 2020 issue of Vanity Fair.
+In 2024, Tatler included her among the most glamorous European royals.

 Anne is the first member of the royal family to have been convicted of a criminal offence.
 In November 2002, she pleaded guilty to one charge of having a dog dangerously out of control, an offence under the Dangerous Dogs Act 1991, and was fined £500.